boundedcontext/bounded-context-language-sample/definitions.md

 ### Creating workflows

-To create a new workflow, simply run the following statement:
+To create a new contextual workflow, simply run the following statement:

 	create workflow 'special-offers' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';